This post may contain affiliate links. See our affiliate disclaimer here.

 Keep the Black Tank Closed

 RV campground etiquette rule number 1 is never leave your black tank (or gray tanks) open.
 Your neighbors are not interested in smelling everything every time you flush the toilet.
-Leaving the tanks open is also just a bad idea in general, as your tanks are less likely to get clogged if you let them fill up and flush them out when dumping.
-(Learn more about proper holding tank care here).
+Leaving the tanks open is also just a bad idea in general, as your tanks are less likely to get clogged if you let them fill up before dumping.

 Also, always try to dump your tanks when your neighbors are not outside.
 Plan to dump tanks either early in the morning or late at night, when other campers are less likely to be outside.
-If you absolutely have to dump your black tank while your neighbors are outside, walk over and give them a heads up before hitting them with a stink bomb.
+If you have to dump your black tank while your neighbors are outside, walk over and give them a heads-up before hitting them with a stink bomb.

 While an offer to help with parking is nice, it is not always welcome.
 Do not offer to help fellow campers park unless it is clear they are struggling.
-If you do want to offer help, ask if they need help instead of just jumping in.
-We have had so many fellow campers, just run over and start yelling instructions when we were all set to park without help.
+If you do feel help is needed, ask if they need help instead of just jumping in.

 Walk on the Road